 Remember, the recruiter or hiring manager is looking for someone to fill a specific job.
-Avoid sending a generic resume or CV.
+Avoid sending a generic CV.
 Show that you can do that job, not just any job.

 We'll tell you if your CV is properly tailored.
-Click here to get a free CV critique.
+Click here to get a free CV review.

 This article was updated in September 2021.
 It was originally written by Rikki Wimmer.